clerickx/TheStage4Library/README.md

 # TheStage4Library
-Welcome to stage4 library a entire library featuring precompiled desktops from Gentoo Linux and other distro's
+Welcome to stage4 library an entire library featuring precompiled desktops from Gentoo Linux and other distro's

 ## Installation